varglbargl/die-mad/README.md

    - ♥️ adjust your crit range and boring stuff like that
    - 💜 See my cute face in a credits screen and maybe donate to my kofi(???)

+### INSANE OVER THE TOP FEATURES THAT I'M STILL GONNA DO

+ - 💛 Achievements!
+Why not??
+ - 💛 Turn this shit into a full on gatcha game.
+Dice packs.
+Crafting.
+ - 💚 STILL ALL FREE AND WITH NO ADS!!!

 ### Impossible/Questionable/Stupid Features

  - 💚 Dice rolling animations (Look, there's only so much I can do before it gets too laggy.
 The web just wasn't built for this.
 EDIT: I WIN, BROWSERS)